 This never works to improve reading ability.
 It can be compared to learning a language.
 One cannot speak a foreign language if one only has a dictionary in that language.
 One has to learn to speak it.
 In the same way one has to learn to interpret sidedness.
 As all the other skills foundational to reading, the ability to distinguish between left and right must be drummed in so securely that the person can apply it during reading and writing without having to think of it at all.

-We offer fundamental solutions for reading disabilities
+Fundamental solutions to reading disabilities

 Dworetzky, J.P.
 (1981).
 Introduction to child development.
 St. Paul: West Publishing Company.